My thoughts on the best laptops for video editing and content creation 2020 updated this Vlog.

 Last year, most of my content was shot on a 4K camera called the Panasonic GH4.
 This year, most of my stuff is shot on a 5K camera called the Scarlet-W. Now in general, it’s just bigger files, higher resolution files, so editing that stuff takes a little more horsepower.

-The GTX 1060 on the Best Laptops for Editing Razer Blade doesn’t make a huge difference for 4K content, over 1050.
+The GTX 1060 on Razer Blade doesn’t make a huge difference for 4K content, over 1050.